Difference Between Wheat and Whole Wheat

 The term whole wheat addition intimates that the entire grain, including bran, endosperm, and grain, is used with the kernel to prepare the product.

-Whole wheat is also healthier since it also contains more amount protein and fiber.
+Whole wheat is also healthier since it also contains more amount protein and fibre.
 In the whole wheat, the entire wheat component wheat bran, husk, germ, and endosperm of wheat is used in the preparation.

 Whole wheat is used in various preparations and is consumed in most parts of the world.
 Most people depend on whole wheat for their complex carbohydrate intake.